 |Plant can be sown relatively close together|

-Like everyone, they love sunny location away from too much wind - keep in mind, the plants will grow to about 5ft tall before they are ready to prune.
+Like everyone, they love a nice sunny location away from too much wind.
+Keep in mind, the plants will grow to about 5ft tall before they are ready to prune.
 You might also want to add some well rotted manure to you soil if needed.
-The plants will spread so give them about 30cm between each plant - you will probably need to support the plants or ever net them to keep off hungry birds, so planting in nice straight rows is handy down the line.
+The plants will spread so give them about 30cm between each plant - you will need to support them with stakes or ropes and ever net them over when they fruit to keep off hungry birds, so keep this in mind when picking a location

 BUY BURREN RASPBERRY PLANTS